alanshum/ws_framework_docs/parts/Helpers/array/array_group_by().md

 **Description**
-Group array data by one of the keys and make it one more dimension deeper
+Group array data by one of the keys and make it one more dimension deeper.

+If the key to group does not exist, the record will be grouped to key `''` (blank).

 --------
 **Parameters**